Sigmmma/reclaimers-aws/README.md

 This [CDK project][cdk] implements the hosting infrastructure and resources necessary to run the [reclaimers.net](https://reclaimers.net) website and associated services.

 ## Initial account setup
-This infrastructure is mainly account-agnostic and automatic, but assumes the AWS account has been prepared:
+This project fully automates infrastructure updates during normal usage, but assumes the AWS account has been prepared in a few ways:

 * An admin has already connected AWS to GitHub using OAuth via the CodeBuild project wizard -- this allows AWS to create webhooks in the necessary repos.
 * The account owns the **reclaimers.net** domain.